xihao-yang/xihao-yang/README.md

 🔭 I’m currently working on Automated Program repair and Deep Learning (Especially Automated Patch Correctness Assessemnt-APCA)

-Besides, in my free time, I like to writ some codes about agent.
+Besides, in my free time, I like to writ some codes and publish own thoughts of the notes I read and write some codes for developing and exercising

 ## 🛠️ Tech Stack & 🖼️ Framework